 Westchester County committed $1.3 million in their 2022 County budget to conduct an environmental review of the extension of the RiverWalk beneath the bridge.
 In early January 2022, Governor Kathy Hochul identified the project as a State-of-the-State priority and earmarked $3.5 million in her Executive Budget for advanced engineering, permitting, additional studies, and right-of-way acquisition.
 The next milestones on the path to implementation will be state and federal environmental reviews conducted concurrently in 2022.

-By providing a connection to the shared-use path over the new bridge, this project will allow commuters from Rockland County to bike to the Tarrytown train station, located on the RiverWalk, and will offer recreational cyclists and runners access to the bridge’s shared-use path from Westchester without having to drive and park near it.
-Filling in this section will provide a non-car alternative for traveling between the many historic sites located along the trail, including Sunnyside, Lyndhurst and Philipsburg Manor.
-A recent analysis conducted by the Hudson River Valley Greenway identified this as a key missing piece in the larger vision for a continuous greenway from New York City to the Capital Region.
+By providing a connection to the shared-use path over the new bridge, this project will allow commuters from Rockland County to bike to the Tarrytown train station, located on the RiverWalk.
+Likewise, it will offer recreational cyclists and runners access to the bridge’s shared-use path from Westchester without having to drive and park near it.
+Filling this gap will provide a non-car alternative for traveling between the many historic sites located along the trail, including Sunnyside, Lyndhurst, and Philipsburg Manor.
+A recent analysis conducted by the Hudson River Valley Greenway identified this project as a key missing piece in the larger vision for a continuous greenway from New York City to the Capital Region.

 CSX Rail Bed (Poughkeepsie, Ulster County)

 John Burroughs Black Creek Corridor (Esopus, Ulster County)